Ingvar Kamprad as a young boy in shorts sitting on a wooden toy car next to his sister.

 Throughout his life, Ingvar Kamprad kept visiting new IKEA stores around the world.
 Photo: IKEA

 Anecdotes about Kamprad abound.
-When his father complained that Ingvar slept late in the morning, Ingvar got himself an alarm clock, set it for six o’clock, and yanked away the off button.
+When his father complained that Ingvar slept late in the morning, Ingvar supposedly got himself an alarm clock, set it for six o’clock, and yanked away the off button.
 According to Kamprad, we should all divide our lives ‘into 10-minute units, and sacrifice as few of them as possible in meaningless activity.’

 Until his death in 2018, Kamprad continued to travel the world to visit new IKEA stores.
 He flew economy class, called his employees ‘co-workers’, encouraged everyone to dress informally, stayed in cheap hotels and even replaced bottles from the hotel room mini-bar with cheap bottles bought in local supermarkets.
 He drove an old Volvo.
 He gave no interviews.